 Lani has a real passion for helping homeschoolers reach their full potential in becoming all that God called them to be, and believes in her heart that every single student CAN succeed!
-She homeschooled her four children for 20 years and teaches at two homeschool tutorials as well as working as a High School Guidance Counselor with HomeLife Academy.
-She has conducted numerous workshops with a variety of organizations.
-She does lots of counseling with new homeschool moms, and her reward is hearing them say, “That’s exactly what I needed to hear today!”
+She homeschooled her four children for over 20 years and teaches English classes at a homeschool tutorial as well as working as a High School Guidance Counselor with HomeLife Academy.
+She has conducted numerous workshops with a variety of organizations over the years .
+Lani does lots of counseling with new homeschool moms, as well as veteran moms with seniors, and her reward is hearing them say, “That’s exactly what I needed to hear today!”

 - Homeschooling Students with LD’s – YES You Can!

 Every day parents are bringing their students home because they are not learning up to their potential in the schools.
 And the results are amazing!

 - Teaching the Heart and Not the Mind

 I will explain the importance of teaching the heart, and how we can produce thoughtful young adults who are leaders, empowered to take control of their own education and their own lives.
 “A child trained in his mind and not his heart is a menace to society.” —Theodore Roosevelt

 - Foundations of Home Education – Lighting the Fires!

 I’m going to let you in on one of the world’s best kept secrets – almost anyone, in any situation, can successfully home school his or her own children, and do a much better job than a teacher with a 4 yr. degree.
 “How can that be?” you ask.
 Here are some keys to help you successfully homeschool your children.